 - 1966 was the first year that it was held at the Astrodome.

-- From 1938 to 1965 the Sam Houston Coliseum was the setting for this immense annual event.
+- From 1938 to 1965 the Sam Houston Coliseum was the setting for this annual event.

-Cooks were certainly valued when it came to ranching let alone when it came to settlement of the west.
+Cooks were certainly valued when it came to ranching let alone when it came to the settlement of the west.
 The sculpture labeled “The Cookie” celebrates just such a person.

 The sculptor Lawrence M. Ludtke depicted a woman happily looking at her prize-winning ribbon after competing in the Houston Rodeo.

-Learning roping skills are important to ranchers.
+Learning lassoing and roping skills are essential to ranchers.
 The sculpture above depicts a young boy who was probably practicing those skills when he was interrupted by his playful dog.

 Major league baseball was also played in the Astrodome as well as football and other activities.
-In the sculpture depicted below Vivian L. Smith was obviously a devoted fan of the Houston Astros.
-She would have been so very happy to know that her team won the World Series in 2017!
+In the sculpture depicted below, Vivian L. Smith was a devoted fan of the Houston Astros.
+She would have been so pleased to know that her team won the World Series in 2017!
 The Astros now play their home games in Minute Maid Park.

 A tall monolith marks the center of Carruth Plaza.
 Nearby is where most of these sculptures, like the Texas Legacy sculpture and others are nearby.

 Crossing the street between the Astrodome and NRG Stadium was one more sculpture.
 I could not find a plaque crediting the sculptor.
 It depicts a bull with flared nostrils in a running pose.
 Anyone wishing to ride this raging bundle of muscle and fury would have quite a time of it!